 - Make a plan about how you are going to feed your newborn.
 Talk to your family about it.
-Women who have questions about breastfeeding may find it helpful to:
+Women, partners and support people who have questions about breastfeeding may find it helpful to:

 - Decide where baby is going to sleep, and in what.
 Rooming-in with parents on a sleep surface designed specifically for babies (and that meets Canadian safety standards) is safest.

 - If you haven’t already, subscribe to our free monthly e-newsletter, Let’s Talk Pregnancy.
 Each month will focus on a current pregnancy topic like saving money on baby items, baby wearing, preparing for labour and birth and tips to avoid environmental toxins.

 - Continue to support mom and encourage her to stay active

 - Attend doctor/midwife appointments and be present for any medical tests needed

 - Become familiar with signs of depression or anxiety